k2view-academy/K2View-Academy/articles/34_JMX_statistics/03_JMX_custom.md

 `value` - the measure of the value for this statistic.

-The statistic method will use this value to calculate total, last and average. values for this measure.
+The statistic method will use this value to calculate total, last and average values for this measure.
 In addition this function also counts the number of times the function has been called and will provide a timestamp for the last call.

 #### statsDuration